Posted on Women Win on March 12, 2021

 Posted on Women Win on March 02, 2021

-Ranked choice voting is currently used in 21 jurisdictions (and counting) in the United States and many other countries around the world.
+As of the end of 2021, ranked choice voting is currently used in 41 jurisdictions (and counting) in the United States, as well as in many other countries around the world.
 Our 2016 and 2020 reports found that in municipalities using ranked choice voting women and people of color had better electoral outcomes.

 Our research finds that election rules and systems impact women's representation in government.
 In the U.S. and other countries, women have fared best when there is proportional representation (PR).
 For more information about the rules and systems used around the world, please turn to our international research.